chrisjsherm/aws-lambda-contact-us/README.md

 `ValidatedEmailAddress` and set its value to a valid email address that you have [pre-verified with AWS SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure).

-The JSON payload must match the shape of `src/models/contact-form-us.interface.ts`.
+The JSON payload of the POST request must match the shape of `src/models/contact-form-us.interface.ts`.

+## CloudFormation

+This repository is designed to be referenced by a [contact form handler CloudFormation template](https://github.com/chrisjsherm/aws-cf-contact-form-handler).
+To use with the template, fork this repository and use the HTTPS clone link to set the `GitHubSourceHTTPS` parameter in the CloudFormation template.

 ## Build

 The `buildspec.yml` file contains configuration for AWS CodeBuild.
 It builds a Docker image based on AWS' Lambda image and then deploys to an ECR repository named `aws-lambda-contact-us`.

+The `buildspec.yml` file has several environment variables it assumes are set by CloudFormation.
+If you do not use the CloudFormation template referenced above, you will need to take care of setting these environment variables.

 ## Tests